ondat/documentation/docs/install/AWS/amazon-web-services-eks.md

 ### 1 - Cluster and Node Prerequisites

-The minimum cluster requirements for a **non-production installation** of ondat are as follows:
+The minimum cluster requirements for a **non-production installation** of Ondat are as follows:

 * Linux with a 64-bit architecture
 * 2 vCPU and 8GB of memory